dhimanshashank/Ames-House-Price-Exploration-and-Advertisement-Dataset-Analysis/README.md

 ## Usage
 To reproduce the results of this project, follow these steps:
 1. Navigate to the `Data Exploration and Cleaning` directory and run the `data_preprocessing.ipynb` notebook.
-2. Proceed to the `Regression Analysis` directory and run the `linearRegression.ipynb` notebook for simple linear regression analysis or `polynomialRegression.ipynb` for polynomial regression analysis.
+2. Proceed to the new `Regression Analysis` directory and run the `linearRegression.ipynb` notebook for simple linear regression analysis or `polynomialRegression.ipynb` for polynomial regression analysis.

 ## Contributors
 - Shashank: Project Developer